mwittig/thing-it-node/README.md

 Browser content should look like

 If you have remote (e.g. Wifi) access to the computer running the **thing-it Server**, you may also use a mobile device (e.g. an iPhone or iPad) to connect to your simple lighting system.

+Let us recap what we did:

+With

+* a simple confirguration file,
+* the corresponding wiring of the Arduino and
+* a very simple HTML file

+but **no programming** we were able to create a simple but realistic home automation scenario.

 # Taking it further